craftcms/docs/docs/4.x/extend/project-config.md

 At this point, if product types were added or removed from project config _manually_ (say, by creating the corresponding YAML files in your `config/project/` directory, then running `php craft project-config/apply`), those changes would be synchronized with the database, and any `afterSaveProductType`, `beforeApplyProductTypeDelete`, and `afterDeleteProductType` event listeners would be triggered.

-If you'd like to test what we’ve implemented so far, you can set project config data via the command line:
+If you’d like to test what we’ve implemented so far, you can set project config data via the command line:

 ```bash
 php craft project-config/set myPlugin.productTypes.689fcbe5-9433-4fb0-bc88-d89fdd9bb2df.name "Widgets"
 ```

-We don't generally recommend this as a means of manipulating project config, but it _is_ a great way to test changes in an isolated way.
+We don’t generally recommend this as a means of manipulating project config, but it _is_ a great way to test changes in an isolated way.

 #### Component Dependencies